-"Speak to the Jewish people and say to them, 'There are appointed times that you should proclaim as holy festivals.
-These are My appointed times.'"
+"There are appointed times that you should proclaim as holy festivals.
+These are My appointed times."
 (23:2)

 Mikra'ei kodesh (holy festivals) literally means "proclaiming the holy."
 For the Festivals are associated with miracles that reveal Divine Will.
 Pesach recalls the miracles of the Ten Plagues, the Exodus from Egypt and the Splitting of the Red Sea.
 Shavuot recalls the Revelation at Sinai, with its accompanying miracles of thunder and lightning.
 Sukkot recalls the miraculous Clouds of Glory.
-Each Festival prociaims and announces Divine Will.
-When we observe the Festivals, we "proclaim the holy," revealing G-d's Providence and sovereignty. (see Likutey Moharan II, 4:6)
+Each Festival proclaims and announces Divine Will.
+When we observe the Festivals, we "proclaim the holy," revealing G-d's Providence and sovereignty.
+(See Likutey Moharan II, 4:6)